Young Lumos self-advocates share their message of inclusion with global youth

 THE VOICES of young people who have lived in institutions will ring out loud and clear tomorrow at a major international youth conference.

 Six Lumos-supported self-advocates - both with and without disabilities, and with backgrounds in institutions - will attend the 9th UNESCO Global Youth Forum in Paris in October, where young activists from around the world will give their verdict on the UN's new Sustainable Development Goals.
 Lumos and other NGOs have argued that children living outside of families, including in orphanages, should be an international development priority.

-The six self-advocates “from three European countries will share their message that successful deinstitutionalisation can only be achieved through inclusion and meaningful participation in policy-making for disadvantaged and marginalised children and young people.”
+In a session on 28 October, which Lumos is co-hosting with two UNESCO Chairs, the young self-advocates from three European countries will share their message that successful deinstitutionalisation can only be achieved through inclusion and meaningful participation in policy-making for disadvantaged and marginalised children and young people.

-In order to put their message across, the young advocates “have used film, artwork, music and other styles to communicate with decision-makers in their own countries and at international events.
-In one presentation they will ask the audience to suggest the elements needed for inclusion and then write the suggestions on Jenga-style bricks, which they will build into a bridge.
-Their aim is to build ‘a bridge that could contribute in ending the poverty, ensure inclusive and equitable quality education, reduce inequality, and build a lasting partnership.'”
+They have used film, artwork, music and other styles to communicate with decision-makers in their own countries and at international events.
+In one presentation they will ask the audience to suggest the elements needed for inclusion and then write the suggestions on Jenga-style bricks which they will build into a bridge.
+Their aim is to build "a bridge that could contribute in ending the poverty, ensure inclusive and equitable quality education, reduce inequality, and build a lasting partnership.”